Did you find this article useful?

 Before making any large pension contributions, it’s a good idea to pay for some financial advice to make sure you’re doing the right thing.

-Check what funds your existing pensions are currently invested in, how they’re performing, what the charges are and if you’re able to make any changes.
+Check what funds your existing pensions are currently invested in, how they’re performing, what the charges are and if you can make any changes.

-You may want to consider changing the fund you’re invested in.
-Particularly if you still have many years left in your working life, the default fund may not always be the right fund for you.
+You may want to think about changing the fund you’re invested in.
+The default fund may not always be the right fund for you, particularly if you still have many years left in your working life.

-If you have a private pension, you might want to shop around to find a provider with lower charges, a better track record, or one with more suitable investment options – like sustainable funds, for example.
+If you have a private pension, you might want to shop around to find a provider with lower charges or a better track record.

-It may even be worth consolidating your pensions, although you should always check any exit fees and what, if any, benefits you’d lose if you were to transfer your pensions elsewhere.
+It may even be worth consolidating your pensions, although you should always check any exit fees and whetehr you'd lose any benefits if you were to transfer your pensions elsewhere.
 But be careful of scams as not everyone advertising ways to transfer your pension are what they make out to be.

 If you’ve had several jobs over the years, it’s also worth checking to see if you have any missing pensions by contacting the Pensions Tracing Service.
-They estimate there is £20 billion in lost pensions in the UK.
+It estimates there is £20 billion in lost pensions in the UK.

 To find out how much you could get and if you can increase it, check your State Pension forecast.

-If you have gaps in your contributions or credits – either from taking a career break, living abroad, being self-employed with low earnings or having a low income – these periods would not count towards your State Pension.
+If you have gaps in your contributions or credits – either from taking a career break, living outside the UK, being self-employed with low earnings or having a low income – these periods won't count towards your State Pension.

 It’s worth checking your National Insurance record to see if you can make voluntary contributions to fill any gaps and, if so, how much this would cost to top up your State Pension.